n8n Automation: Hidden Security Costs and Maintenance Risks

 What Public Security Sources Show

 Public vulnerability records show that workflow automation platforms can become sensitive infrastructure.
 For example, NVD's CVE-2026-25631 entry describes an n8n HTTP Request node credential-domain validation issue affecting versions prior to 1.121.0 under specific conditions.
-Cybersecurity Dive also reported on a critical n8n vulnerability and the risks of exposed instances.

 This does not mean "do not use n8n."
 It means a workflow platform connected to many systems should be treated as part of the client's operational stack, not as a disposable script.